• Product development

 How has software changed over time?

 Traditional software involves installing the application straight onto the user’s hardware.
-This could be installed on servers for network-wide access, on individual PCs and laptops, or on your mobile phone/tablet.
+You can install this on servers for network-wide access, on individual PCs and laptops, or on your mobile phone or tablet.
 Traditional software usually comes with a one-time license fee; however, you may have extra charges for support or maintenance.

 There are more types of traditional software development, depending on the hardware you’re installing the application on, or the medium in which your information is stored.
-These are mobile app development, web app development, and on-premises development.
+The type of traditional software development varies depending on the hardware you install the application on or the medium where you store your information.development, and on-premises development.

 Mobile app development